ErisdarDemo/cubemx_rtos_demo/readme.txt

 	Note that some of these repositories, e.g 'regression_test' or 'unit_test' in the new ErisdarTest organization are just placeholders, coming next!

 @section 	Opens
 	Import expanded ProductMap demo
-	post
-	bring it live!
-Copy/Temp/Post Confluence to WWW

-	New ESP project
-	import STM demo
-	bring it live!
+	Port to ESP RTOS demo

 @section 	Procedure